Do you have a dog as your lovely companion?

 Consult a veterinarian if your dog can’t even keep their tongue in its mouth.
 You should perform this to determine whether your dog has any underlying medical concerns.

-Answer: This conduct may appear strange to certain owners.
+This conduct may appear strange to specific owners.
 It might be nearly unbearable for those with fidgety feet.
-But licking is totally a natural dog activity.
+But licking is a natural dog activity.

-Answer: To maneuver past their unavoidable collars, dogs bend their necks.
+To maneuver past their unavoidable collars, dogs bend their necks.
 They often do it to enhance their visual sharpness.
-That adorable head tilt really broadens one’s field of view.
+That adorable head tilt broadens one’s field of view.

-Answer: Dogs often gaze at their guardians to communicate devotion.
-Just like people when they look into the eyes of anyone they adore.
+Dogs often gaze at their guardians to communicate devotion.
+Just like people when they look into the eyes of anyone, they adore.
 The reciprocal looking of humans and dogs causes the production of oxytocin.